-Whatever the true explanation, these colours soon came to be regarded as the national colours of Germany during this brief period, and especially after their reintroduction during the Weimar period, they have become synonymous with liberalism in general.
+Whatever the true explanation, these colors soon came to be regarded as the national colors of Germany during this brief period, and especially after their reintroduction during the Weimar period, they have become synonymous with liberalism in general.

 Conservatives, such as the Junker class, emerged as the winners.

-There were other factors involved, including Prussia’s startling growth which, coupled with Austria’s gradual decline, increased the frequency of power-play politics in Central Europe.
+There were other factors involved, including Prussia’s startling growth, which, coupled with Austria’s gradual decline, increased the frequency of power-play politics in Central Europe.
 Still, it was Prussia’s Friedrich Wilhelm IV – not the Austrians – who rejected the proposal to become Emperor of the Frankfurt liberals’ Germany.

 At the same time, Austria’s status as a multiethnic empire complicated the dream of a united Greater Germany – the grossdeutsch solution.
 Eventually, Prussian leadership, largely influenced by Otto von Bismarck, settled for a Germany that excluded Austria.

-On June 25 of that year, the coalition adopted a flag that blended the colours of its largest and smallest member Prussia (black and white) and the Hanseatic League (red and white) into a new black-white-red (schwarz-wei?-rot) horizontal tricolor.
+On June 25 of that year, the coalition adopted a flag that blended the colors of its largest and smallest member Prussia (black and white) and the Hanseatic League (red and white), into a new black-white-red (Schwarz-Wei?-rot) horizontal tricolor.

-Following Germany’s defeat in World War I this Imperial flag fell into disuse and the new Weimar Republic officially reinstated the black-red-gold sequence on August 11, 1919.
+Following Germany’s defeat in World War I, this Imperial flag fell into disuse, and the new Weimar Republic officially reinstated the black-red-gold sequence on August 11, 1919.

 In 1926 the old black-white-red flag was once more admitted to use, but only for Germany’s diplomatic missions overseas.